Scenarios#

 is a dataikuapi.dss.project.DSSProject

-handle, obtained using client.get_project()
+handle, obtained using get_project()

-or client.get_default_project()
+or get_default_project()

 Run a scenario#